Sarvami/ai-voice-hospital-system/readme.md

 - 👨‍⚕️ **Doctor popup** — when only one doctor is available in your area, a card popup shows their name, rating, region, and hours with Yes/No booking buttons
 - 📅 **Smart calendar** — greys out past dates and days the doctor doesn't work; shows error message on invalid selection
 - � **Specialist scheduling** — respects each doctor's available days and hours; rejects bookings outside their schedule
-- ⭐ **Doctor rating system** — patients rate after completed appointments; ratings ≤3 stars show a comment box for feedback; low ratings flagged in red on doctor and admin dashboards
-- 📁 **Medical report uploads** — patients can upload blood tests, scans, prescriptions etc. (PDF/JPG/PNG); admins can view them per patient
-- 👨‍⚕️ **Doctor dashboard** — appointments calendar, patient list, ratings & reviews
-- 🛠️ **Admin dashboard** — manage patients & doctors, view all appointments, ratings, and patient-uploaded reports
+- 💬 **Two-way messaging** — real-time chat between doctors and patients for follow-ups
+- 📹 **Video Consultations** — doctors can generate Google Meet links directly from the dashboard; links are auto-sent via chat and email
+- 🚨 **Emergency SOS Alerts** — one-tap emergency triggers to notify hospital staff and doctors instantly
-- 🔐 **Secure auth** — separate portals for patients, doctors, and admins with bcrypt password hashing
+- 🔐 **Secure auth** — separate portals for patients, doctors, and admins with bcrypt password hashing and OTP verification
 - 🔊 **Text-to-speech replies** — natural audio responses in the user's language via gTTS
 - 🌙 **Dark/Light theme** — across all dashboards